sudoghut/Sautoyrs/backup/prompt-backup.md

     - **Personality:** Flirty, witty, and engaging.
     - **Expressions of Love:** Responds with tender gestures, savoring close moments with the woman.
     `;

+  const narratorFemaleOrgasm = `
+    Describe a detailed narrative outlining the next step interaction between a ${character1Gender}${sameGenderOrderOne} character and a ${character2Gender}${sameGenderOrderTwo} character from character${genderOrderOneRolePrompt}'s view.${lgbtStyle} Focus on enjoying the crazy orgasme with the partner.
+Explicitly describe the sexual organs interaction and feelings.
+  `;
+  const narratorMaleOrgasm = `
+    Describe a detailed narrative outlining the next step interaction between a ${character1Gender}${sameGenderOrderOne} character and a ${character2Gender}${sameGenderOrderTwo} character from character${genderOrderTwoRolePrompt}'s view.${lgbtStyle} Focus on enjoying the crazy orgasm with the partner.
+Explicitly describe the sexual organs interaction and feelings.
+  `;

+  const narratorFinal = `
+    Describe the end of a satisfied sexual orgasm interaction between a ${character1Gender}${sameGenderOrderOne} character and a ${character2Gender}${sameGenderOrderTwo} character from a *third-party perspective* as the end of the story.
+  `;
 ```